 |Nutritional Guidelines (per serving)|

 You have a chocolate craving but don't want to add to your calorie count for the day.
 This is the perfect time for chocolate hummus.
 You may be thinking, "chocolate hummus?"
-It sounds a bit strange, but recipes for this tasty dip are popping up as a healthier alternative to the chocolate spreads we now find on the store shelves.
-Just think--you can satisfy your sweet tooth, and get a boost of protein and fiber while saving on calories.
+It sounds a bit strange, but recipes for this tasty dip are popping up as a healthier alternative to the chocolate spreads that populate store shelves.
+Just think, with chocolate hummus you can satisfy your sweet tooth, get a boost of protein and fiber, all while saving on calories.

 - 1/4 cup unsweetened cocoa powder

 - 1/4 teaspoon vanilla extract

 In a blender or food processor, combine the rinsed and drained garbanzo beans, unsweetened cocoa, pure maple syrup, honey, water, vanilla extract, and salt.

 Puree until the mixture is smooth, and lumps no longer exist.

 Slowly add small amounts of extra water, if needed, to reach your desired consistency.

 Serve as a dip with fresh sliced fruit, pita chips dusted with cinnamon and sugar, graham crackers, or pretzel sticks.